Best practices to secure and manage workloads migrated to Azure

 Encryption is an important part of Azure security practices.
 Ensuring that encryption is enabled at all levels helps prevent unauthorized parties from gaining access to sensitive data, including data in transit and at rest.

 - Virtual machines: For VMs, you can use Azure Disk Encryption to encrypt your Windows and Linux IaaS VM disks.

 - Azure Disk Encryption uses BitLocker for Windows, and dm-crypt for Linux, to provide volume encryption for the operating system and data disks.

 - You can use an encryption key created by Azure, or you can supply your own encryption keys, safeguarded in Azure Key Vault.

-- With Disk Encryption, IaaS VM data is secured at rest (on the disk) and during VM boot.
+- With Azure Disk Encryption, IaaS VM data is secured at rest (on the disk) and during VM boot.

 - Azure Security Center alerts you if you have VMs that aren't encrypted.

-- Storage: Protect at rest data stored in Azure storage.
+- Storage: Protect at-rest data stored in Azure Storage.

-- Always Encrypted: Use the Always Encrypted Wizard in SQL Server Management Studio to protect data at rest.
+- Always Encrypted: Use the Always Encrypted wizard in SQL Server Management Studio to protect data at rest.